-Office of Student Financial Services - Billing and Student Accounts
+Office of Student Financial Services

-Tuition and Billing
+Billing and Student Accounts Tuition and Billing

 All tuition and fees are payable by the due date in advance of each enrollment period.
-Students with outstanding obligations will not be permitted to pre-register for an upcoming semester unless financial arrangements have been made with the Office of Student Accounts prior to pre-registration.
-Alvernia University reserves its right to change tuition, fees and other charges from one academic semester to the next as deemed necessary by the University in order to meet its financial commitments and to fulfill its role and mission.
+Students with outstanding obligations will not be permitted to pre-register for an upcoming semester unless financial arrangements have been made with the Office of Student Financial Services prior to pre-registration.
+Alvernia University reserves the right to change tuition, fees, and other charges from one academic semester to the next as deemed necessary by the University in order to meet its financial commitments and to fulfill its role and mission.

-Tuition for 2022-2023
+Tuition for 2023-2024 Graduate Programs